ManantenaKiady/packages-within-aws-lambda/README.md

 - Using Lambda Layer to install packages so that our code file is more
 - Compacting our application into a container image.

+Plan:

+- Given a tutorial on how each of these works and discussed their pros and cons